anudeep1996/room-inference-using-object-detection/README.md

 I am getting the above error for the v5m and v5x models.
 I will be using the google cloud platform or colab pro for better training of the model and for better results.
 I was thinking of using the YOLOv3 since it will be using less complicated architecture
+###### The above errors have taken place when we have used the google collab version and when have taken the the professional version we were able to process that

 ## Modelling
 - Used transfer learning to train the model.
 Pre-trained weights are publicly available, which are obtained from training  YOLOV5 model on MS-COCO dataset